Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-The most prominent impact we observe is the improvement of data \textbf{accessibility (I1)} ($A, B, \Gamma, \Delta, Z, H, \Theta, \Lambda, N, O$), which directly relates to MF4.
-Furthermore, interviewees observe an increase in \textbf{speed (I2)} ($\Gamma, \Delta, E, H, I, K, \Lambda, \Xi$).
-As we describe in MF1, speed has two dimensions.
-First, time to get access and second, time to market for new products and services.
-Interviewees observe improvements for both.
-Moreover, interviewees see an increase in \textbf{data quality (I3)} ($A, \Gamma, \Delta, M, N, \Xi$) and a successful \textbf{reductions of redundancies (I4)} ($B, \Delta, H, \Theta, I, M, O$).
-These observations directly relate to MF2 and MF6 respectively.
-Along with further impacts, we observe that organizations become more \textbf{data-driven (I5)} ($N, M, \Lambda, \Xi$).
+\textbf{I5: Data-driven }($M-\Xi$).
+Along with further impacts, we observe that organizations become more data-driven.
 This is in line with the overall strategy of organizations and according to interviewees correlates with a change in employees' mindset and a broad set of measures.

-Additionally, we note an increase in data \textbf{trust (I6)} ($I, K, M$) due to a higher domain knowledge (MF2), improved \textbf{reliability (I7)} ($A$), and a strong increase in the number of \textbf{use-cases (I8)} ($B, H, \Xi, O$)
+\textbf{I6: Trust } ($I, K, M$).
+Additionally, interviewees note an increase in data trust due to a higher domain knowledge (MF2) and data quality; ``suddenly, you have better trust in data because, behind the data, there are business people responsible for these data; the quality, the data, and the product managers.'' ($M$).

+\textbf{I7: Reliability} ($A$).
+Moreover, $A$ reports higher reliability in comparison to the data warehouse concept as a consequence of improved accessibility and data provisioning; previously, the central database experienced crashes during peak demand periods when parallel queries led to system overloads and failures ``because of the distributed access we observed lower down-times of data access'' ($A$).

+\textbf{I8: Usage} ($B, H, \Xi, O$).
+Finally, interviewees report an ``explosive growth'' ($H$) in the number of use cases enabled by the improved data accessibility.
+More precisely, the lack of previous access barriers allows employees to develop new and iterate over use cases in a much shorter amount of time.

-Our observations show an overall positive impact of a transition towards a data mesh.
-This highlights that organizations can already reap the benefit in the early stages of the transition.
+Our observations indicate a generally positive impact from adopting data mesh, demonstrating that organizations can benefit even in the early stages of transition.